 Vegetation Management Program

-If you live next to a vegetated hillside or your neighborhood is within a wildland-urban interface area, you should be aware of vegetation management practices to help reduce the possibility of a hillside fire from reaching your home.
-For a list of requirements and guidelines, please visit the San Mateo County Fire Safe website at www.firesafesanmateo.org or the California State Fire Marshal’s Office website at www.fire.ca.gov.
-If you have a concern of a fire hazard in your neighborhood, please contact Fire Prevention at 650-558-7648.
+If you live next to a vegetated hillside (covered with vegetation or plant life) or your neighborhood is within a wildland-urban interface area, you should be aware of vegetation management practices to help reduce the possibility of a hillside fire from reaching your home.
+For a list of requirements and guidelines, please see San Mateo County’s Fire Safe website, www.firesafesanmateo.org, the California State Fire Marshal’s Office website at www.fire.ca.gov and our Vegetation Management page.

 California has adopted new regulations effective January 1, 2011, specific to dry cleaning establishments that in some cases are retroactive.
 These requirements require one-hour fire-resistive separation of dry cleaning equipment from the rest of the building as well as the installation of automatic fire sprinklers when combustible liquids are used or Class III-A dry cleaning system is utilized.
 Please refer to this informational bulletin from the California State Fire Marshal’s Office.